abbycabs/mozfest-open-projects-2016/_articles/contributing.md

 Here are some elements that are optional for your CONTRIBUTING.MD file.
 See if any of these make sense for your project.

-* **Templates**: You might want to link to templates, which contributors can copy and add context to; templates help guide contributors on what information to include, and how.
 * **Info on how to request an "enhancement"** - enhancements are features that contributors suggest for a project, but aren't necessarily bugs/problems with the existing work; there is a "label" for enhancements in Github's Issues so contributors can tag issues as "enhancement" -- not the same priority as a bug or current task, but important as the community helps guide the project’s design and evolution.
 See Atom's example section.
 * **Style Guide / Coding conventions** - If your project is a coding project, it’s important to designate how the code should look.
 [See Atom's example](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#suggesting-enhancements).
 * **Who is involved?** - [Open Government's CONTRIBUTING.md](https://github.com/opengovernment/opengovernment/blob/master/CONTRIBUTING.md).
 You might list the core contributors and their preferred methods of contact here, or link to a [humans.txt](http://humanstxt.org/).